In this post we will discuss writing a re-runnable SQL server query, So what is a re-runnable SQL query?

 End

-select * from information_schema.tables where table_name = ‘TblDoctors’ So if that table exists, this is going to return a row.
+Select * from information_schema.tables where table_name = ‘TblDoctors’.
+If that table exists, this query will return a row.

-And then we are parsing the result of this query to function exists().if there is anything return by select * from information_schema.tables where table_name = ‘TblDoctors’ Query, then exists() function is going to return True, otherwise it’s going to return false.
+Then, we are parsing the result of this query to the function exists().
+If there is anything returned by the query 'Select * from information_schema.tables where table_name = ‘TblDoctors’', then the exists() function will return True; otherwise, it will return false.

-So basically, look at this expression. if the table does not exist, then go ahead and create the table, print a message stating the table is successfully created else print a message stating the table already exists in the database.
+So, basically, look at this expression.
+If the table does not exist, then go ahead and create the table, print a message stating that the table is successfully created; otherwise, print a message stating that the table already exists in the database.

-So above script is re-runnable.
-To check for the existence of the table, We have used information_schema.tables.
+So, the above script is re-runnable.
+To check for the existence of the table, we have used information_schema.tables.

 USE Demo